All Products

 Document Center

-The Python-based domain-specific language (DSL) for Simple Log Service provides more than 200 built-in functions that you can use to efficiently transform data.
-This topic describes the language modes, function categories, and implementation of the DSL for Simple Log Service.
+The Simple Log Service (SLS) DSL is based on Python and provides more than 200 built-in functions to simplify data transformation tasks.
+This topic describes the language modes, function categories, and execution principles of the DSL.

 Language modes

-The DSL for Simple Log Service is compatible with Python.
-In standard mode, the DSL can be regarded as a subset of Python.
-Except for basic data structures and expressions, other syntax rules are orchestrated by using functions.
-If you want to use user-defined functions (UDFs), submit a ticket.
+SLS DSL is compatible with Python.
+In standard mode, SLS DSL is a subset of Python.
+Except for basic data structures and expressions, all other syntax rules are implemented using functions.

 Category